 As I mentioned above, this is just a rough itinerary which of course not everyone will be able to follow because of time limitation.
 If you want to change the above mentioned travel plan, you should keep in mind that When it comes to Spiti, it is not the distance but the road condition that matters.
 The entire circuit is notorious for bad roads so do not keep your distance greater than 150-200 kilometers on any given day.

 I hope this article on Shimla to Spiti itinerary was helpful.
-If you have any further questions, or need any assistance drafting your itinerary different than the one mentioned above, please feel free to ask in the comments section below and I would be glad to answer.
+If you have any further questions, or need any assistance drafting your itinerary different than the one mentioned above, please feel free to ask in the comments section below; or at our Community Forum; and I would be glad to answer.